Key takeaways

 1. Talk with a healthcare provider to discuss medical conditions

-Before switching from Entresto to a substitute, it’s important that the prescribing doctor is aware of all medical conditions.
+Before switching from Entresto to a substitute, it’s important that the prescribing healthcare provider is aware of all medical conditions.
 Some alternatives should be used with caution or avoided with certain medical conditions.
-For example, SGLT2 inhibitors, Farxiga and Jardiance, are contraindicated in people on dialysis.
-Another example is aldosterone antagonist spironolactone, which must be avoided in people with hyperkalemia (elevated levels of potassium) and Addison’s disease.

 2. Discuss all prescription and over-the-counter medications with a healthcare provider

-Before switching from Entresto to an alternative, it’s important that the prescribing doctor has reviewed a medication list including prescription drugs and over-the-counter medications.
+Before switching from Entresto to an alternative, it’s important that the prescribing healthcare provider has reviewed a medication list including prescription drugs and over-the-counter medications—as well as vitamins and supplements.
 Some alternatives have dangerous drug interactions that must be avoided.
-For example, BiDil must not be used in combination with medications like Viagra (sildenafil) or Cialis (tadalafil).

 3. Wait 36 hours when switching from Entresto to an ACE inhibitor

-When switching from Entresto to an ACE inhibitor (such as captopril, lisinopril, or ramipril), there should be a 36-hour washout period.
+When switching from Entresto to an ACE inhibitor (such as enalapril, ramipril, or lisinopril), there should be a 36-hour washout period.
 This means that there should be 36 hours between the last Entresto dose and the first ACE inhibitor dose.
-This washout period helps to minimize the chance of angioedema (swelling under the skin usually in the lips, tongue, face, or throat), which can be life-threatening.
+This washout period helps to minimize the chance of angioedema (swelling under the skin, usually in the lips, tongue, face, or throat), which can be life-threatening.

 RELATED: Entresto dosage, forms, and strengths